BioPhoton/signal-experiments/README.md

 # Signals Experiments

-This project maintains experiments with different implementations of signals.
+This project maintains experiments with Angular's signals RFC.